MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 The second member function returns a pair where the first element is the lesser and the second is the greater when compared by the predicate `comp`.

-The remaining template functions behave the same, except that they replace the `left` and `right` parameters with `_IList`.
+The remaining template functions behave the same, except that they replace the `left` and `right` parameters with ``.

 The function performs exactly one comparison.